 |Tempur-Pedic Ergo & Advanced Ergo||Any Year||800-821-6621|

 |Bedline / Leggett & Platt||Any Year||800-888-3078|

 Important Warranty Information

-Our Guarantee and the Manufacturer's Warranty: Sleep Train offers a 100-day trial period.
-This begins on the day of delivery and lasts for the next consecutive 100 days, allowing the customer to exchange the bed for any other bed that we sell if they decide they are dissatisfied with the comfort of their original selection, or to receive a full refund.
-Beyond this initial 100-day trial period, the products we sell are covered by national manufacturers' warranties, which range in length up to 20 years, depending on the product purchased.
+Our Guarantee and the Manufacturer's Warranty: Sleep Train offers a 100-night trial period.
+This begins on the day of delivery and lasts for the next consecutive 100 nights, allowing the customer to exchange the bed for any other bed that we sell if they decide they are dissatisfied with the comfort of their original selection, or to receive a full refund.
+Beyond this initial 100-night trial period, the products we sell are covered by national manufacturers' warranties, which range in length up to 20 years, depending on the product purchased.
 Terms and conditions of the national manufacturer's warranty are contained within the warranty card and are delivered with each mattress for the consumer's convenience.
 If you need to open a warranty claim, simply contact your salesperson for assistance.

 Fabric Protection products are available with specially treated mattress pads.
 In the event that stains or soiling occur (with a treated mattress within the warranty period) and cannot be removed, the fabric protection supplier will replace the mattress.
 Mattress protection products are available and can be purchased with the mattress.
 See the terms and conditions of the limited warranty for details.

 Mattress Pads: At a minimum, a standard pad is recommended for all new mattresses to preserve and further protect the surface fabric from damage, spills and/or stains.